po1sigala/live/01-Class-Content/17-CS-dev/01-Activities/04-Stu_Functional-Execution-Context/README.md

-# 🐛 Three tests fail due to ReferenceError
+# 🐛 The tests fail due to ReferenceError

 Work with a partner to resolve the following issue:

-* The unit tests for the function does not pass.
+* The unit tests for the function do not pass.

 ## Expected Behavior

-* When we run our unit tests to test our function, the defined tests should pass.
+* When we run the unit test, the defined test should pass.

 ## Actual Behavior